Fred Lyon: Career

 After the Pearl Harbor attack, around 1943, Lyon dropped out of college and enrolled in the United States Navy with the intention of becoming a pilot, but instead he worked as a military photographer.
-In his role as military photographer, Lyon photographed the Roosevelt family portrait, and was witness to Harry S. Truman’s first day as President.
+In his role as military photographer, Lyon photographed the Roosevelt family portrait, and was witness to Harry S. Truman’s first day as president.

 After the war he lived in New York City, working as a fashion photographer.
 In either 1947 or 1948, he had his first photo magazine assignment for Homes and Gardens.
 He briefly worked for fashion houses in New York City, as well as worked as a freelance photographer for Vogue, Glamour, and Life magazines.
 His first wife was model Anne (née Murray), who posed in many of his early images.

 The couple eventually moved to San Francisco.
 In 1949, he had a solo exhibition titled, Photographs by Fred G. Lyon, Jr. at the San Francisco Museum of Modern Art.
 In the 1950s, Lyon socialized with Richard Diebenkorn and other painters within the Bay Area Figurative Movement.
 He would take photographs of San Francisco landmarks including the Golden Gate Bridge, Coit Tower, hotels in Nob Hill and cityscapes, which were often highlighting the fog.
 Lyon had a love of both old San Francisco, as well as the newer version of the city.

 Lyon also had a special interest in photographing vineyards and wineries in nearby Napa and Sonoma.
 In 2013, the film documentary Fred Lyon: Living Through the Lens was made by filmmaker Michael House.

 His last photo was taken when he was in his 90s in 2017 of the 500 Club bar sign in the Mission District.
-He died on August 22, 2022, in his home in San Francisco, he had lung cancer.

-Personal life
+Personal life and death

 Lyon's first wife Anne (née Murray), a fashion model, died in 1989.
 They had two sons, Michael and Gordon.
 In the 1970s Lyon lived in Sausalito, California.

 In 2003, Lyon married interior designer Penelope Whelan Rozis.
 For many years he lived in the Cow Hollow neighborhood of San Francisco.

+Lyon died on August 22, 2022, in his home in San Francisco, he had lung cancer.
+SFGate remembered him as someone with "one of the longest, most prolific careers of any 20th century photographer."